zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 F statistic = MSG/MSE = (113.1/2)/(161.8/24) = 56.541/6.743 = 8.385<br>
 Note: "F statistic" compare the Variability Between the Groups with the Variability Within the Groups.
 The term "F statistic" is named after Sir Ronald A. Fisher<br>

-**if the mean squared of groups is larger than the mean squared of errors, that would be evidence that the groups are further apart.<br>**
-**If the mean squared of groups is smaller than the mean squared of errors, that would be evidence that the groups are not further apart.<<br>**
+**if the MS of groups is larger than the MS of errors, that would be evidence that the groups are further apart.<br>** **If the MS of groups is smaller than the MS of errors, that would be evidence that the groups are not further apart.<<br>**

 | Get the F Value                               |
 |-----------------------------------------------|